mbeaudru/react-performances-rendering-management/README.md

 There are [some libraries](https://github.com/FormidableLabs/react-fast-compare#do-i-need-shouldcomponentupdate) and techniques to deep compare two objects, but it comes at a cost that will totally defeat the initial purpose unless you use them very cautiously.

+### To sum it up

+You don't want to use *React.PureComponent* / *React.memo* everywhere because:

+- **It might harm performances** if you create "Object" variables in the render and pass them by props, because it would always make the component re-render while making you pay the cost of state and props comparison
+- **It might create bugs**, if a prop variable is mutated in the parent the component might not re-render because it only shallow compares, which would break your app

+And you don't want to do deep "Object" comparisons either because it is quite costly.

+You might want to use *React.PureComponent* / *React.memo* sparingly:

+- When you have **measured** that useless and costly re-renders could be optimized
+- If you have *control* on how your component is used by the parent, no useless reference changes in the "Object" props nor mutations

 ## Conclusions

 Now that we've seen that performance optimizations couldn't be safely generalized and used with caution, here is my suggestion on how to manage react renderings in an application: